Size1 inch (2.5 cm) to 3 feet (1 m)

 - The great diversity of feeding adaptations among cichlids includes species that mimic the color patterns of their prey which allows them to closely approach individuals to nip off scales and bits of fins.

 - Another feeding adaptation involves a cichlid species that falls to the bottom and lies motionless.
 Its color pattern resembles a rotting corpse that attracts scavenger fish which quickly become its prey.

-- Cichlids in the African lakes are being seriously impacted by human activities.
-Unwise agricultural practices and deforestation have resulted in increased turbidity that has interfered with spawning of many cichlid species.
+- Cichlids in African lakes are being seriously impacted by human activities.
+Unwise agricultural practices and deforestation have resulted in increased turbidity that has interfered with the spawning of many cichlid species.
 Overfishing has also dangerously reduced some populations.

 - The introduction of the Nile perch, a voracious predator, has resulted in the elimination of some cichlid species from African lakes and the collapse of local artisan fisheries based on these species.